CodeIbo/Job-manager/README.md

 Here I will be giving you feedback about updating process my aplication.

-Version 1.0 was relased!
+Version 1.1 was relased!

 New feature is coming, be ready for pagination !
 No more long data in one column !

 Road map aplication =>

-1. Adding/editing and deleting comments
+1. Helpers for more understand site
-2. Redesign background :)
+2. Better scaling on desktops
 3. Mobile design

 If you noticed bugs or have advice please write to me!